 - International Gay & Lesbian Human Rights Commission (IGLHRC)

-- International Lesbian and Gay Association: State Homophobia Map
+- International Lesbian and Gay Association: The Lesbian, Gay and Bisexual Map of World Laws

 - Michigan State University: Study Abroad for GLBT Students